mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

   * [Linux](https://www.arduino.cc/en/Guide/Linux)
   * [Portable IDE](https://www.arduino.cc/en/Guide/PortableIDE) (Windows and Linux)

-There is also an [introduction](https://www.arduino.cc/en/Guide/Introduction) on what Arduino is and why you would want to use it.
+There is an [introduction](https://www.arduino.cc/en/Guide/Introduction) on what Arduino is and why you would want to use it as well as many other resources available on the website.

 ### Adding the EnviroDIY board to Arduino

+Before the Arduini IDE can use the Mayfly, we need to add some information to tell it a little about the specifics of the board.

 Start the Arduino software, then click on `File > Preferences` and paste the following URL into the box labeled `Additional Boards Manager URLs`:

 `https://raw.githubusercontent.com/EnviroDIY/Arduino_boards/master/package_EnviroDIY_index.json`

 ![](/images/arduino_preferences.jpg)

+Click the "`OK`" button to close this window and return to the main screen.

-You will need to go to `Tools > Board > Boards Manager` from the menu of the main screen.
-A new window will open and in the dropdown list on the top left of the screen ("`Type`"), select "`Contributed`" and then type in  `EnviroDIY ATmega Boards` In the search bar.
+You will need to select the Mayfly to make it the active board in the IDE  by going to `Tools > Board > Boards Manager` from the menu of the main screen.

+A new window will open and in the dropdown list on the top left of the screen `Type > Contributed`" and then type in  `EnviroDIY` In the search bar.

 You should see a search result for the `EnviroDIY ATmega Boards`.
-Finally, click  the "`Install`" button to complete your selection.
+Click the "`Install`" button to complete your selection and click the "`Close`" button when it has finished.

 ![](/images/arduino_board-manager.jpg)

-Now, from the `Tools > Board` menu, select the EnviroDIY Mayfly 1284P board.
+Now, from the `Tools > Board` menu in the main window of the IDE, select the `EnviroDIY Mayfly 1284P` from the list of available boards.

 ![](/images/arduino_board-menu.jpg)

 ### Connecting to a Computer

-Follow the [instructions](https://www.envirodiy.org/mayfly-sensor-station-manual/#connecting-a-computer-to-the-mayfly-data-logger) on the EnviroDIY website to connect the Mayfly to your computer.
+Follow the instructions in the [Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/) on the EnviroDIY website to connect the Mayfly to your computer. (`Section 4.2.Connecting a Computer to the Mayfly Data Logger`)

   * Attach the USB cable to the Mayfly and to the computer
   * Turn on the Mayfly using the `off/on` switch